annadelahsiao/annadelahsiao/README.md

 ### Hi there 👋

 Anna is a product designer who specializes in crafting complex designs, prototyping, and usability testing.
+Do I code?
+Yes, not like a pro but can be a pro with Generative AI chatbots ;) I am more proficient in HTML and CSS, a little bit in Java and javascript.

 <!--
 **annadelahsiao/annadelahsiao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.